IDM – An Institute Supporting the Art and Science of Agile Development

 Two of them stand out:

-- Strengthening organizational innovation through design thinking as a way of problem solving
+- Strengthening organizational innovation through design thinking

 It is this continuum that underlies all offerings of the Interdevelopmental Institute (IDM).